Stoke Bishop

 ‘Very informative session.
 Very useful to see how and what will be delivered to the children and at what stage.
 It was nice to be included in their learning journey.’

 ‘Thanks – great session.
 Really interesting and I think this is all vital for the kids understanding and development.
-My kids enjoy Jigsaw sessions and now I feel better informed about what is covered.’
+I feel better informed about what is covered.’

 ‘Great to introduce ‘Science’ concepts from early age.
 Good reminders to teach young children correct names for body parts.
 I liked the videos and how the children would see them in a progressive way.’